-QAMCO recorded a net profit of QR 835 million for the year ended 31 December 2021, as compared to QR 95 million for last year, with an earnings per share (EPS) of QR 0.15 for the current year versus QR 0.017 for last year.
+During the financial year 2022, QAMCO reported excellent net profits, which was mainly driven by higher average selling prices realized during the year.
+QAMCO recorded a net profit of QR 919 million for the year ended 31 December 2022, as compared to QR 835 million for last year, with an earnings per share (EPS) of QR 0.165 for the current year versus QR 0.150 for last year.

-Share of JV's revenue increased by 42% to reach QR 3.1 billion as compared to QR 2.2 billion for last year.
-EBITDA increased by 106% and reached QR 1.4 billion for 2021 as compared to QR 667 million for last year.
+Share of JV's revenue increased by 28% to reach QR 4.0 billion as compared to QR 3.1 billion for last year.
+EBITDA increased by 6% and reached QR 1.5 billion for 2022, as compared to QR 1.4 billion for last year.

-QAMCO's improved financial results for the financial year 2021 in comparison to last year, was largely attributed to an overall growth in average realized selling prices which increased by 42% during the current year versus last year, and contributed QR 932 million positively towards net earnings of QAMCO for the year ended 31 December 2021 as compared to last year.
+QAMCO's improved financial results for the year 2022 in comparison to last year, was largely attributed to an overall growth in average realized selling prices which increased by 24% during the current year versus last year and contributed QR 748 million positively towards net earnings of QAMCO for the year ended 31 December 2022 as compared to the last year.

 Production activity remained stable with volumes marginally increased by 1% during the current year, as compared to last year.
-Sales volumes slightly declined by 0.4% reflecting timing of shipments, consequently contributed QR 11 million negatively to QAMCO's net profits for the current year versus 2020.
-Although sales volumes were slightly lower than last year, QAMCO's JV remained successful in selling higher value-added products (VAP), while sales of standard ingots remained minimal during the current year.
-This production shift since latter part of last year has positively supported margins' evolution for the JV.
+Sales volumes inclined by 3%, consequently contributed QR 119 million positively to QAMCO's net profits for the current year versus 2021.
+QAMCO's JV was successful in maximizing production of value-added products (VAP), as minimal sales of standard ingots were made during current period.
+Higher premiums were realized during the year, mainly linked to better market sentiments prevailed during the current year versus last year, most notably during the first half the year.

-JV's cost of goods sold for the financial year 2021 was higher compared to last year, mainly on account of higher raw material costs, partially offset by favorable inventory movements and cost optimization initiatives.
-On overall basis, increase in cost of goods sold contributed QR 179 million negatively to QAMCO's net profits for the financial year 2021 versus last year.
+JV's cost of goods sold for the financial year 2022 was higher compared to last year, mainly on account of higher raw material costs and unfavorable inventory movements.
+On overall basis, increase in cost of goods sold contributed QR 697 million negatively to QAMCO's net profits for the financial year 2022 versus last year.